The View Where I’m Sitting (by the Window), 2000, Still form the video

-I have been working within the field of computational imagery to depict landscapes, with the help of procedural algorithms for modeling natural phenomena in 3D (Brye 4.0) since 2000 when I created The View Where I’m Sitting (by the Window).
+Since 2000 I have been working within the field of computational imagery to depict landscapes.
+With the help of procedural algorithms for modeling natural phenomena in 3D (In programs like Brye 4.0) I was able to create The View Where I’m Sitting (by the Window).

 In my work Real Snow, the depiction of a landscape and its translation into the digital realm was the goal.
 What interested me in that project was the creation of an atmospheric expression rather than an attempt at realism.